hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### packMessage \( wh, message, receiverKeys, senderVk \) -&gt; jwe

-Packs a message (Experimental)
+Packs a message by encrypting the message and serializes it in a JWE-like format (Experimental)

-Note to use DID keys with this function you can call indy_key_for_did to get key id (verkey) for specific DID.
+Note to use DID keys with this function you can call keyForDid to get key id (verkey) for specific DID.

 * `wh`: Handle (Number) - wallet handle (created by openWallet)
 * `message`: Buffer - message that to be packed